Information about the in-year application process

 If you receive a letter stating you are on a waiting list or the place has been refused for other reasons, there will be details of how to appeal the decision on this letter.

 How schools decide whether to offer a child a place

 Every school has a maximum number of students it can admit in each class due to the size of the classroom, corridors and other rooms in the building.
 UK law also limits the number of children taught by a qualified teacher in reception, year 1 and year 2 classes to a maximum of 30.

-If there is a space in a class and your child is the only applicant, they will be offered the place.
-If there is a space but there are several children applying for the place, the school’s admission criteria are used to decide which child has the highest priority and they will be offered the place.
+If there is a space in a school and there are several children applying for the place, the school’s admission criteria are used to decide which child has the highest priority and they will be offered the place.

 Responding to an offer